alexle/alexle.github.com/posts/pearl_street_mile.markdown

 After much debate, I signed up for a one mile race.
 Yes, it would take me longer to walk from the parking lot to the starting line than to finish the race.
 When I told a coworker I skipped our weekly Bootcamp class to run the race, her response was "One mile, that's it?
 It's so easy".

-I had no response.
+I had no answer.
 I just knew I've never dreaded a race as much as I did this one.

 <p>
 <img class="pure-img center" src="/static/pearl_street_mile_alex_matt.jpg" alt="pearl street mile alex le and matt" />